 • Weather: Baltimore has long hot summers, cool winters, and a summer peak to annual precipitation.
 Spring and autumn are warm, with spring being the wettest season in terms of the number of precipitation days.

-• Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Baltimore.
-Get started here.
+• Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Baltimore without delay.
+You can select your official move date when completing the form.
+Start the process here.

 Where to live in Baltimore